DeekshithapGIT/1WT23CS016/README.md

 Code : BCS358C
 Academic Year : 2023-24
 Mobile no: 9036729463
-My Date of joining to GITW: 3rd Oct-2023
+My Date of Joining to GITW: 3rd Oct-2023